ezequielabregu/polybuzz/README.md

 ## Translation method

 `Polybuzz` uses automatic speech recognition (ASR) system trained on 680,000 hours of multilingual and multitask supervised data collected from the web.
-We show that the use of such a large and diverse dataset leads to improved robustness to accents, background noise and technical language.
+It show that the use of such a large and diverse dataset leads to improved robustness to accents, background noise and technical language.
 Moreover, it enables transcription in multiple languages, as well as translation from those languages into English.

 **Reference link:**